MLBB M7 World Championship: Power Ranking Leaderboard

 Several teams that were part of the MLBB M6 World Championships have notably been eliminated or are not fueling rosters in MLBB at this time.
 Grand finalists Team Liquid Indonesia have been eliminated from MPL Indonesia Season 16's playoffs, denying them a repeat appearance in the world championships.
-Other teams that have been eliminated from playoff contention are MTC Season 4 champions S2G Esports who are currently 0-7 in MTC, Ulfhednar (who has now had its team absorbed by Aurora Gaming), and BloodThirstyKings (BTK) who has transferred to MLBB's rival Honor of Kings.
+Other teams that have been eliminated from playoff contention are MTC Season 4 champions S2G Esports, Ulfhednar (who has now had its team absorbed by Aurora Gaming), and BloodThirstyKings (BTK) who has transferred to MLBB's rival Honor of Kings.